Girls in Prison (1994 film)

 Girls in Prison is a 1994 American television film directed by John McNaughton.
 Girls in Prison originally aired on the cable television network Showtime in 1994 as part of the series Rebel Highway.

 Plot

-A young aspiring singer is sent to prison after getting wrongly convicted of murdering a record company president in 1950s Hollywood.
-With the help of two other convicts whose backstories we see previously, she must survive as the real culprits send "hit girls" to kill her inside.
-One of these convicts connects her to a private investigator who tracks the culprits down, but the murderer has determined to silence her.
+An aspiring young singer is sent to prison after getting wrongly convicted of murdering a record company president in 1950s Hollywood.
+With the help of two other convicts, she must survive as the real culprits send "hit girls" to kill her inside.
+One of these convicts connects her to a private investigator who tracks the culprits down, but the real murderer is determined to silence her.